shendurelab/MPRAflow/README.md

 #### Steps to run the pipeline

-This pipeline comes with a `nextflow.config` file to run on SGE systems, allowing each process to be run as a separate 'qsub' command.
+This pipeline comes with a `nextflow.config` file set up to run on HPC clusters, allowing each process to be run as a separate 'qsub' command.
+The config contains example code for SGE, LSF, and SLURM architectures.
+The default is SGE.
+Please remove the `\\` for the architechture you would like to use and place `\\` infront of any architectures not currently in use.
+#### **note: Please consult your cluster's wiki page for cluster specific commands and change `clusterOptions = ` to reflect these specifications.
+Additionally for large libraries, more memory can be specified in this location.

 Please use a submit script for steps 2 and 3.
 For help messages run:

    ```bash